 Perry, the book notes, will not go down in history as a great leader of the revolutionary cause.
-But his book, which has been reprinted many times, gives a glimpse into the thinking of the American citizen soldier of 1776.
+But his book, reprinted many times, gives a glimpse into the thinking of the American citizen soldier of 1776.

 The Boy Soldier

 Captain David Perry was born in Rehoboth, Mass. in 1741.
-When his mother died, he and his siblings were split up, and Perry moved in with an uncle who helped find him training as a cobbler.
-At age 15 Perry was approached about joining the militia.
-Perry was small for his age, and he worried that he might not “pass muster.”
-However, he was accepted into the service.<
+His mother died, so he and his siblings scattered to relatives.
+Perry moved in with an uncle who helped find him training as a cobbler.
+But the local militia approached Perry at 15 about joining up.
+Small for his age, he worried that he might not “pass muster.”
+However, the service accepted him.

 In all, Perry served in four campaigns of the French and Indian war from Massachusetts, 1758-1762, and in two campaigns of the American Revolution from Connecticut, 1775-1776.

 His soldier’s life was sprinkled with the remarkable and brutal aspects of war.
 He tells of how one of his fellow soldiers executed an injured French priest by shooting him in the head at the orders of his British commander.
 How viciously British officers kept their men in line.
 And the arduous life of the soldiers during the siege of Quebec.

 Civilian Life of Captain David Perry

 Along the way Perry also sketches in some of the details of the personal life of a soldier.
 Perry spent his life in Rehoboth and Dighton, Mass., Killingly, Conn., Plainfield, N.H., and Chelsea and Ira, Vt.